a11yproject/a11yproject.com/_posts/2013-01-11-how-to-hide-content.md

         clip: rect(1px, 1px, 1px, 1px);
     }

-It is possible to apply the `.visually-hidden` class to content that contains nativily focusable elements (such as `a`, `button`, `input`, etc).
-It is important to still show these elements visually when they recieve focus, otherwise a keyboard-only users might not know what has focus.
+It is possible to apply the `.visually-hidden` class to content that contains natively focusable elements (such as `a`, `button`, `input`, etc).
+It's important to show these elements visually when they receive focus, otherwise a keyboard-only user might not know which element currently has focus.
 CSS for this might look something like:

+    .visually-hidden a:focus,
+    .visually-hidden input:focus,
-    .visually-hidden a:focus, .visually-hidden input:focus, .visually-hidden button:focus { position:static; width:auto; height:auto;  }
+    .visually-hidden button:focus {
+        position:static;
+        width:auto; height:auto;
+    }

 Consider adding these HTML classes and CSS rules to your base stylesheet and use them when applicable.

 ## Alternatives to `display: none`

 The `aria-hidden="true"` HTML attribute is the logical oposite of the `.visually-hidden` class.
 It hides content from assistive technology, but not visually.
-This can be helpful in cases where there are visual cues that screen readers do not need to speak, such as icons (although you should provide some form of alternative text for icons).
+This can be helpful in cases where there are visual cues that screen readers do not need to announce, such as icons (although you should provide some form of alternative text for icons).

 There may be cases where you want to use `aria-hidden` and also visually hide the content.
 This can be accomplished with some CSS like: